lukekedz/ReviewPresentation/README.md

 # Review Presentation
-This the source code to the Code Camp Presentation: Testable, ES2015, AngularJS 1.5.x Component based Applications.
+Source code for the Code Camp Presentation: Testable, ES2015, AngularJS 1.5.x Component based Applications.

 The below image pictures the review of a session.
 The GradeComponent provides UI for grading the question.